Dangerous Recreational Activities

 (c) Any pursuit or activity engaged in at a place (such as a beach, park or other public open space) where people ordinarily engage in sport or in any pursuit or activity for enjoyment, relaxation or leisure.

-This definition is an almost all encompassing definition and creates an extremely large scope over what is considered a recreational activity.
+This definition is an almost all-encompassing definition.
+Also, it creates an extremely large scope over what is considered a recreational activity.

 What is considered a dangerous recreational activity?